Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

 Installation Steps
 ------------------

--  If Docker was not previously installed on your development machine with NVIDIA Container Toolkit support,visit  :doc:`install_docker`
+-  If Docker was not previously installed on your development machine with NVIDIA Container Toolkit or ROCm support,visit  :doc:`install_docker`

 -  The Docker daemon always runs as the root user.
 Non-root users must be `added <https://docs.docker.com/engine/install/linux-postinstall/>`__ to the docker group.
 Do this now.